 Consultant Respiratory Physician

-Dr Hitasha Rupani is a Consultant Respiratory Physician at University Hospital Southampton and holder of a Research Leaders Programme (RLP) fellowship.
+Dr Hitasha Rupani is a Consultant Respiratory Physician at University Hospital Southampton and holder of a Research Leaders Programme (RLP) award.

 Her research focuses on improving our understanding and treatment of asthma and asthma attacks.